cozy/cozy-client/packages/cozy-stack-client/README.md

 ```

 #### Pagination

-By default, the client limits query results to 50 documents.
-If the limit causes some documents not to be returned, the response will have a `next: true` property.
+By default, the stack limits the number of query results to 100 documents.
+If
+the limit causes some documents not to be returned, the response will have a
+`next: true` property.

 By using the `skip` and `limit` options you can build your own pagination:
 ```js
 const firstPage = await todos.all({ limit: 100 })